Alfresco/docs-alfresco/insight-engine/latest/config/sharding/create/index.md

 Core templates are used to define the base configuration for a new Solr core with some configuration properties.

-Alfresco Search and Insight Engine provides two Solr core templates out of the box.
+Search and Insight Engine provides two Solr core templates out of the box.
 These templates live in the following folders:

 ```bash
 <SOLR_HOME>/templates/rerank